-AP-60 Public Housing -91.220(h) Introduction
+AP-60 Public Housing - 91.220(h) Introduction

-RHA currently has a copy of the Five-Year Plan (October 2020 - September 2024), Annual Plan and Capital Fund Program Plan available on the RHA website.
+RHA currently has a copy of its Five-Year Plan (October 2020 - September 2024), Annual Plan and Capital Fund Program Plan available on the RHA website.
 This section outlines plans and actions that will be undertaken by RHA in the coming year to address the needs of those in public housing as well as the physical needs of the units.
+RHA updates the plan annually and submits it to HUD for approval.
+Once HUD approval is received the new plan is posted on RHA's website.